apper-tech/country-city-fectch-API/README.md

-# Country and City Fectcher
+# Country and City Fetcher
 A Crawler for Country and City Information using google reverse API and Microsoft Globalization Framework

 # Structure: